 The first issue we had was the red “Safety Latch” which is, in fact, not a safety latch at all.
 This red latch is essential to the operation of the filter backflush.
 You see, ordinary water pressure causes the backflush handle to torque, turning it toward the backflush position.
 So, without this latch in place, the filter won’t stay in the “filter” position.
 Within two months of installation, this latch broke.
-Apparently this is somewhat common.
-As The Fat Rancher was directed by the Lakos people to buy a pack of 5 latches from a third party.
+Apparently, this is somewhat common.
+The Fat Rancher was directed by the Lakos people to buy a pack of 5 latches from a third party.
 At a cost of $10 plus postage, thank you very much.
 Hmmm…

 But more alarming was approaching the manifold and finding water cascading out of the TwistIIClean.

 Upon further inspection, it appears as though the retaining clip brackets had broken through on both sides of the clip.